awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 | db\.t2\.micro | 1 | Variable | 1 | Yes | No | — | Low |

 \* These DB instance classes can support maximum performance for 30 minutes at least once every 24 hours\.
 For more information on baseline performance of these instance types, see [Amazon EBS\-optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the *Amazon EC2 User Guide for Linux Instances\.*

+\*\* The r3\.8xlarge instance doesn't have dedicated EBS bandwidth and therefore doesn't offer EBS optimization\.
+On this instance, network traffic and Amazon EBS traffic share the same 10\-gigabit network interface\.